California during World War II: Railroads

 American railroads moved 70% of all freight transported in the United States in 1940.
 During World War II the passenger and freight volume increased vastly.
-Railroads moved about 90% of the military's need cargo and transported 98% of military personnel.
+Railroads moved about 90% of the military's cargo need and transported 98% of military personnel.
 Railroads worked overtime to keep up with demand.
 It was patriotic to avoid all unnecessary travel, to give space needed for troop movement.
-Railroad brought troop to California training centers and camps.
+Railroad brought troops to California training centers and camps.
 Railroad brought workers to California's growing defense industry.
 During World War II rail-line moved to Diesel locomotives and away from the labor-intensive steam locomotives.
 The Army had special hospital cars built to move wounded soldiers, one operated out of San Francisco.
-Many cities still had local tram services like Los Angeles vast Pacific Electric system.

 Research

 The development of new systems was a key to winning the war.
 World War 2 brought about many new technologies.
 Some California colleges and universities joined in the V-12 Navy College Training Program training volunteers for Navy commission.
 Some California universities also had classes for aeronautical engineering, resident inspectors of ordinance and naval material, and a liaison for the National Defense Research Committee.